 In conclusion, local citations should be considered an important SEO ranking factor and digital marketing foundation for any business website, whether you operate a bricks-and-mortar shop that utilises local search rankings, map search visibility and domain authority to attract customers through your doors – or an online store that can benefit from increased traffic, and gain an exclusive location based audience over your competitors.

-For further information regarding local citations, or help acquiring these valuable marketing assets for your business website, contact the SEO team at Webfirm today.
+For further information regarding local citations, or help acquiring these valuable marketing assets for your business website, contact the Melbourne SEO team at Webfirm today.

 Sign up to get insights & inspiration in your inbox.